Akiii-lab/Akiii-lab/README.md

 # 💫 About Me:
-I'm  web developer who likes programming in multiple fields, i like to do projects to learn more,<br>and i like teaching to new people who are getting  into the programming
+🧑‍💻 I'm  web developer who likes programming in multiple fields i like to do projects to learn more 🧑‍🏫,<br>and i like teaching to new people who are getting  into the programming

 ## 🌐 Socials: